ZonCen/dotman/README.md

 - **Remove**: restore a file from the repo by removing the symlink and moving the file back.
 - **Sync**: push and pulls files from repo to github repository.
 - **Init**: initialize config file and folder for dotman.
+- **Status**: Check status for all your tracked files such as if symlink still exists and points correctly.

 ---